Ansible

 Encryption successful

-You will be prompted for a password, so ensure you will remember it, as it will be required for the decrypt operation.
+You will be prompted for a password, which is required for the decrypt operation.

 Now if we want to check the content of the file, this is what we will see: